 Choose the best

-Parmesan swiftly loses its flavour when it's grated, so try to avoid buying it ready-grated in tubs or bags, as it will bear no relation to how it should really taste.
+Parmesan swiftly loses its flavour when it's grated, so try to avoid buying it pre-grated in tubs or bags, as it will bear no relation to how it should really taste.

-Always buy Parmesan in a chunk, from which you can cut at home as needed and, if possible, buy it from a place where you can see the piece being cut from the whole cheese.
+Always buy parmesan in a chunk from which you can cut at home as needed.
+If possible, buy it from a place where you can see the piece being cut from the whole cheese.

 When it's at its best, the surface of a chunk of parmesan has tiny beads of moisture glistening on the surface; this is called 'congocciola'.

 Parmesan is sold at various stages of the maturing process.
-Giovane is the youngest (14-18 months); Vecchio is 18 months to 2 years; Stravecchio is 2 or 3 years old and the extra mature Stravecchione is 3 to 4 years old.
+Giovane is the youngest at 14-18 months, vecchio is matured for 18 months to two years, stravecchio for two to three years and the extra-mature stravecchione for three to four years.
 The more mature the cheese is, the more expensive; younger cheeses are more economical to cook with, while the deeper flavour of older parmesan is best appreciated when eaten as a dessert cheese.
 As with all cheeses, buy little and often, so that the cheese is always at its best.

 Pare, chop or grate as required.
-If serving it on a cheeseboard, take it out of the fridge 1 or 2 hours beforehand, so that the flavour and aroma have time to develop.
+If serving it on a cheeseboard, take it out of the fridge 1-2 hrs beforehand so that the flavour and aroma have time to develop.

-Keep wrapped in greaseproof paper inside a polythene bag, and store in the fridge - that way it should keep for around two months.
-Don't wrap it in clingfilm, as it will make it sweat, but foil is acceptable in the absence of greaseproof.
+Keep wrapped in baking parchment and store in the fridge for around two months.
 If the cheese develops some mould on the surface, just scrape it off; the cheese underneath should still be good to eat.

-Grated over pasta or use to make pasta sauces (note: the Italians tend not to use it with fish or seafood sauces); scatter thin shavings over salads; use to make pesto; serve as a dessert cheese with figs or pears.
+Grate over pasta or use to make pasta sauces (note: the Italians tend not to use it with fish or seafood sauces), scatter thin shavings over salads, use to make pesto or serve as a dessert cheese with figs or pears.

 Try Grana Padano.